dabapps/django-log-request-id/README.md

 Any other neat features?
 ------------------------

 In some cases, components further up the HTTP stack such as load balancers or proxies may generate request IDs.
-For example, [Heroku's experimental http-request-id feature](https://devcenter.heroku.com/articles/http-request-id) adds a header to the request called `HTTP_HEROKU_REQUEST_ID`.
+For example, [Heroku's http-request-id feature](https://devcenter.heroku.com/articles/http-request-id) adds a header to the request called `X_REQUEST_ID`.
 If such a header is present (and configured in your settings, see below), this ID will be used (instead of generating one).

 The ID also gets added to the `HttpRequest` object that is handed to your views, in case you need to use it in your application.